Victoria Wells Wulsin

 Victoria Elizabeth Wells Wulsin (born October 27, 1953) is an American physician and political candidate who specializes in epidemiology, and AIDS research among women in Africa.
-She has also been involved in politics, and in 2006 and 2008 ran as the Democratic candidate for Ohio's 2nd congressional district, losing twice to Jean Schmidt.
+She has been involved in politics, and in 2006 and 2008 ran as the Democratic candidate for Ohio's 2nd congressional district, losing twice to Jean Schmidt.

 Early life and education

-Wulsin was born in Elyria, Ohio, the daughter of a teacher and a social worker.
+Wulsin was born in Elyria, Ohio, and is the daughter of a teacher and a social worker.
 She attended high school in Ohio, and earned a B.A. from Harvard University.
 After college, she returned to Ohio and earned a medical degree from Case Western Reserve University in Cleveland in 1980.

 She earned a master's degree in Public Health (1982) and a doctorate in Epidemiology (1985), both from the Harvard University School of Public Health.
-Wulsin has obtained medical licenses in Massachusetts (1981) and Ohio (1989).
+Wulsin obtained medical licenses in Massachusetts (1981) and Ohio (1989).

 Career

-From 1989 to 1995, Wulsin was Director of Epidemiology in the City of Cincinnati's Health Department.
-From 1986 to 2001, she worked in various capacities for the Centers for Disease Control and Prevention.
+From 1989 to 1995, Wulsin was the Director of Epidemiology in the City of Cincinnati's Health Department.
+She also worked in various capacities for the Centers for Disease Control and Prevention from 1986 to 2001.

-In April 2003, Wulsin founded SOTENI International, a non-profit organization to fight AIDS in Africa.
+In April 2003, Wulsin founded SOTENI International, a non-profit organization that focuses on fightingAIDS in Africa.
 It has its headquarters in Cincinnati and an office in Kenya.
 SOTENI assists those women and orphans who have been most affected by the AIDS pandemic.
-Soteni is a Swahili word which translates as "all of us".
+"Soteni" is a Swahili word which translates as "all of us".
 On January 26, 2011, during the award of a charter to the Mount Kenya University in Thika, Wulsin was installed as its first Chancellor.